mustafaturan/monoton/README.md

 point in the past.
 It isn't affected by changes in the system time-of-day clock.

 Please refer to [ADR 01 - Time](docs/adrs/time.md) for details and consequences.

+### Initial Time

+Initial time value opens space for time value by deducting the given value from time sequence.

 ### Readable